Graduation Party Games

 Split everyone into 2 teams.
 One team has balloons tied to their ankles with ribbon.
 The second team have to burst all the balloons.

 A great competitive game.
-Each player has a round ballon and a long ballon to use as the hockey stick.
+Each player has a round balloon and a long balloon to use as the hockey stick.
 Set up a goal which can be a large box on its side.
 Players take turns to try and score by hitting their balloon from a set distance into the goal.
 Give each player say 5 attempts, with the winner scoring most times.

 This is a version of Pictionary.
 Before the party have at least 20 cards with meaningful words on them such as skull, treasure etc. Split everyone into teams and give them pens, pencils and paper.
 One person from each team comes to you and you show them a card.
 They return to their team and quickly draw a picture representing the word.
 No gestures or speaking allowed.
 Keep a score.